jspahrsummers/effective-code-review/Effective Code Review.md

 ^ Many (I daresay _most_) teams are already doing some kind of code review.
 But if it's not _effective_, what's the point?

-^ If your reviews aren't preventing technical debt, aren't improving the end result, and don't provoke good conversation… it's just burning everyone's time for little benefit.
+^ If your reviews aren't preventing technical debt, aren't improving the end result, and don't provoke good conversation… it's just burning everyone's time for little benefit—and your future self will pay the opportunity cost.

 ---